Latest Posts

 3. Hunted For Their Hide

 Years ago the Caiman lizard was heavily hunted for its skin.
 However, in the 1970’s protection was provided for them.
-Because of this protection, the export of these animals’ hide has dropped dramatically.
+Because of this protection, the export of these animals’ hides has dropped dramatically.
 Now, Northern Caiman Lizards are not considered to be under the threat of extinction.

 4. Where They Get Their Name